-As we introduce abstract concepts to guide the design of data-efficient agents, it will be useful to anchor discussions around interpretation of a simple example.
-For this purpose, we will invoke as a prototypical case a simplified version of the deep Q-network (DQN) agent presented in \cite{mnih-atari-2013,mnih2015human}.
-We will revisit this example in later sections to illustrate abstract concepts as we introduce them.
+As we introduce abstract concepts to guide the design of data-efficient agents, it will be useful to anchor discussions around interpretation of simple examples.
+For this purpose, we will consider simplified versions of the deep Q-network (DQN) agent \citep{mnih-atari-2013,mnih2015human} and the ensemble-DQN agent \citep{osband2016deep,osband2019deep}.
+We will revisit these prototypical examples in later sections to illustrate abstract concepts.

-The original DQN agent \cite{mnih-atari-2013,mnih2015human} was designed to interface with environments through an arcade game console.
-Each action $A_t$ represents a combination of joystick position and activation.
-Each observation $O_{t+1}$ is an image captured from the video display.
-While the DQN agent of \cite{mnih-atari-2013,mnih2015human} was designed for episodic games, which occasionally end and restart, let us not assume any notion of termination and instead consider a perpetual stream of experience.
-This could be generated through interaction with a never ending game or through repeatedly playing a terminating game, continuing with a restart each time an episode ends.
+The original DQN agent \citep{mnih-atari-2013,mnih2015human} was designed to interface with environments through an arcade game console.
+In that context, each action $A_t$ represents a combination of joystick position and activation, and each observation $O_{t+1}$ is an image captured from the video display.
+While the DQN agent of \citet{mnih-atari-2013,mnih2015human} was designed for episodic games, which occasionally end and restart, let us not assume any notion of termination and instead consider a perpetual stream of experience.
+This could be generated through interaction with a never-ending game or through repeatedly playing a terminating game, continuing with a restart each time an episode ends.

-At each time $t$, our simplified version of DQN represents an action value function $Q_{\theta_t}$ using a neural network with weights $\theta_t$.
+At each time $t$, our simplified version of DQN maintains an action value function $Q_{\theta_t}$ using a neural network with weights $\theta_t$.
 For each action $a \in \actions$, this function maps some number $M$ of recent observations, say $S_t = (O_{t-M+1}, \ldots, O_t)$, to a scalar value $Q_{\theta_t}(S_t, a)$.
 While DQN can be applied with any reward function, to illustrate one possibility, the reward $R_{t+1}$ could indicate the change in game score as reflected by the score displayed in $O_{t+1}$ versus $O_t$, so long as $O_{t+1}$ does not indicate termination and restart.
 Actions are selected via an $\epsilon$-greedy policy, meaning that the next action $A_t$ is sampled uniformly from $\mathcal{A}$, with probability $\epsilon$, and otherwise from among actions that maximize $Q_{\theta_t}(S_t, \cdot)$.
 The value $\epsilon$ represents probability that the agent executes a random exploratory action, while $1-\epsilon$ is the probability with which the agent selects an action that maximizes its current value estimate.

 Between observing $O_t$ and selecting $A_t$, the agent adjusts neural network weights, transitioning them from $\theta_{t-1}$ to $\theta_t$, via a training algorithm, details of which we will not cover here.
 This training makes use of data cached in a {\it replay buffer}.
 We consider a simple version, in which the replay buffer $B_t = (S_{t-N}, A_{t-N}, R_{t-N+1}, \ldots, S_{t-1}, A_{t-1}, R_t, S_t)$, for some fixed $N \gg M$, is made up of most recent neural network inputs, actions, and rewards.